Enabling innovation through payments platform transformation

 20 / 11 / 2018

 Today, global trends including changing customer demands, new entrants, innovative technologies, regulatory pressure, higher costs and lower profit margins are driving significant changes to the financial services market.
 Regulations are tightened and compliance costs for financial institutions are increasing, while initiatives like PSD2 have opened up the financial market to innovative competition.
 In the wake of rapidly evolving customer expectations, new digital standards for financial services are now increasingly being met by a wave of agile fintech companies which leverage technological advances to enhance customer experiences.
+Discover more about payments platform transformation.

 How to adapt to the new digital era of banking?